-Written Policies and Procedures
+1) Written Policies and Procedures

-- 1. Obtain and inspect the entity's written policies and procedures and observe whether they address each of the following categories and subcategories if applicable to public funds and the entity's operations: - a) Budgeting, including preparing, adopting, monitoring, and amending the budget.
+- A. Obtain and inspect the entity's written policies and procedures and observe whether they address each of the following categories and subcategories if applicable to public funds and the entity's operations: - i.
+Budgeting, including preparing, adopting, monitoring, and amending the budget.
+No exceptions were noted. - ii.
+Purchasing, including (1) how purchases are initiated, (2) how vendors are added to the vendor list, (3) the preparation and approval process of purchase requisitions and purchase orders, (4) controls to ensure compliance with the iii.
+Disbursements, including processing, reviewing, and approving.